-An unexpected sentence in a Russian memoir startled the Princeton professor.
+An unexpected sentence in a Russian memoir startled Princeton professor Vladimir Alexandrov.
 He decided to investigate the mention of a famous African American man living in Moscow.
 Intrigued, the professor of languages and literature had studied the history and culture of the era, but had never heard or read previously of anyone prior to 1917, of that ethnicity, from any part of the world living in Russia.

-Thomas later worked in the most advanced hotel in the United States as a valet before moving to Europe where he eventually became a millionaire entrepreneur… his father brutally murdered in the states, long ago; Thomas’ life would play out set against the political and historical upheaval of World War I and the Bolshevik Revolution.
+Thomas later worked in the most advanced hotel in the United States as a valet before moving to Europe where he eventually became a multi-millionaire entrepreneur.
+Thomas’s life would play out, set against the political and historical upheaval of World War I and the Bolshevik Revolution.

 Professor Alexandrov recounts the history of Frederick Bruce Thomas’s life in a compelling one-hour lecture.
 The author’s blog is a rich source of background material.
 The biography of Fredrick Bruce Thomas illustrates many lessons not just entrepreneurial.